mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 <!-- In this section, I recall data to describe some of the emerging playtesting behaviours of participants in relation to the introduced learning design. -->

+### Movement of repertoires between spaces, via integration

+This section examines examples of integration of existing practices within the emerging  culture of the game making programme.

-### Repertoire movement between spaces, repertoires in practice (FOk) practices, Dol and helping styles
+**repertoires in practice (FOk) practices, Dol and helping styles**

 Following Gutiérrez's [-@gutierrez_developing_2008; -@gutierrez_learning_2019-1] concept of learning as movement between spaces, key observation from the data of the previous chapter can be reframed as repertoires that existed on other activity systems and its impact on learning activity in .